Brewer: Craftwork Brewery (New Zealand)

 Review Year: 2022

-This beer is being evaluated as a Mixed-Style Beer (34B) with the Belgian Dark Strong Ale (26D) (but fermented with Saison yeast) as the base style, in the context of the 2021 Beer Style Guidelines of the Beer Judge Certification Program (BJCP).
+This beer is being evaluated as a Saison (25) (Session Strength) as the base style, in the context of the 2021 Beer Style Guidelines of the Beer Judge Certification Program (BJCP).
 The most current version can be found on the BJCP website.

 Co-Founder & Beer Chronicler